A Selection of Member Biographies

 Not all our eminent scientists, engineers and related experts wish to publicly declare their affiliation with our organization, but below is a selection of those who do.

-Principia Scientific International is dedicated to promoting the highest possible standards according to the traditional scientific method with no political or financial inducement.
+Principia Scientific International CIC (plus our affiliate bodies) is dedicated to promoting the highest possible standards according to the traditional scientific method with no political or financial inducement.
 With the ideas of Karl Popper as our guide we offer our services unpaid to fellow scientists, engineers and supporters of our mission as per our stated policies.

 “per veritas ad victoriam”